 Consider it like golf, you keep your own score but are required to accurately report and pay accurately.
 If you try advance the argument that taxes and the reporting a re merely voluntary, the IRS considers this a frivolous argument.
 The IRS likes to make examples of those advancing such arguments....Read more »

 I am a veteran using the GI bill to finish school and live off of my BAH.
-The state of FL only requires that I pay $370 a month while I'm in school since I'm not working, but I have given her the extra money for the past 3 years, which comes from my VA Disability, which is $1172 a month.
-I asked...
+The state of FL only requires that I pay $370 a month while I'm in school since I'm not working, but I have given her the extra money for the past 3 years, which comes from my VA Disability, which is $1172 a month....
 Read more »

 If the extra money was a spousal support order then it is alimoney and taxable to her and a deduction for yourself.
 If you gave it to her without a court order it is a gift.
 Gifts are not income.
-The amount you "gave" would be under the annual exclusion and you wouldn't need to file a gift tax...Read more »
+The amount you "gave" would be under the annual exclusion and you wouldn't need to file...Read more »

 To further comment on what was recommended.
 You must also have had no previous penalties for 3 years prior to making the abatement request and you must be up to date with your filing requirements.
 I would recommend in order to avoid this from happening in the future inform the employer in writing...Read more »